shawnMthompson/web-portfolio/README.md

 # web-portfolio
-This is a [web portfolio](https://shawnmthompson.github.io/web-portfolio/) that I designed and developed, showcasing my skills, projects, and contact information.
-This portfolio was created using HTML, CSS, and JavaScript.
+This is my first [web portfolio](https://shawnmthompson.github.io/web-portfolio/) that I designed and developed, showcasing my skills, projects, and contact information.
+This portfolio was created using HTML, CSS, and some basic JavaScript.

 # README
 This repository contains the source code for my web portfolio.